Corni33/CarND_P3_BehaviorCloning/README.md

 The goal of this project is to perform end to end learning for steering a car in a driving simulator based on camera images.
 To achieve this, the following steps were performed:
-* Use the driving simulator to collect data of good driving behavior
+* Data collection in the driving simulator
-* Build a convolution neural network in Keras that predicts steering angles from images
+* Design of a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model
+* Training and validation of the model
-* Test that the model successfully drives around the track without leaving the road
+* Evaluation of the models capability to successfully drive around a track without leaving the road

 [//]: # (Image References)